bvoris/MyMentorshipProgram/README.md

 https://bvoris.github.io/content/career%20planning%20guide/2022/05/03/careerplanningguide/

-# Where do we go from here
+# Where do we go from here?
 This is a CI/CD model...
 Continous improvement and continous development.
 Together over time we figure out where you want to go and how you can get there.
 <BR />
 <BR /><BR />